Our Schools » Valley Charter Middle School » Staff Directory: Valley Charter Middle School

 Maira Lopez, Office staff

 Maira Lopez was born and raised in the San Fernando Valley.
 Ms. Lopez graduated from California State University Northridge with a bachelor's degree in psychology in 2016.
-She have been in the education field since 2011 as an after-school supervisor before working at VCMS, and she began working at VCMS in the fall of 2017 as an assistant teacher and has worked in various roles.
-Since the first day, VCMS felt like a second home for Ms. Lopez because she gets to work with amazing staff members, teachers, and students.
-She believes that working with middle school students is beyond rewarding because she gets to know them during such a transitional stage in their life.
-During her free time she likes to spend time with her dog, friends, and family.
+She has been in the education field since 2011, starting as an after-school supervisor before joining VCMS in the fall of 2017 as an assistant teacher.
+Since then, she has held various roles at VCMS.
+From day one, VCMS felt like a second home to Ms. Lopez, thanks to the wonderful staff, teachers, and students.
+She finds working with middle school students incredibly rewarding, as she gets to know them during a pivotal stage in their lives.
+During her free time, she likes to spend time with her dog, friends, and family.
 Ms. Lopez enjoys cooking, home decorating, gardening, painting, running, going to the beach, and watching soccer games.

 Keri Miller, Office staff